 Once the deadline to challenge the list has passed, out-of-court negotiations between the creditors and the debtor, under the PA’s supervision, can begin.
 These last for two months, extendable once for one month, if the legal assumptions are met.

 The court rules on the challenges to the provisional creditors' list and once this is approved by the creditors, the court renders a ruling of ratification/non-ratification of the recovery plan.

 The recent amendments to the CIRE have made judicial scrutiny of the recovery plan more stringent and demanding, as follows.
 The court is expected to:

 The recovery plan – approval, ratification and potential challenges

-Upon the ratification of the recovery plan, the debtor and all creditors (including non-voting creditors, unknown creditors and creditors that have not claimed or have contingent claims regarding facts that occurred on or prior to the PA’s appointment) are bound to its terms, which may include a cram-down of the credits and/or the restructuring of repayment conditions, the provision of collateral and the transfer of assets to creditors.
+Upon the ratification of the recovery plan, the debtor and all creditors (including non-voting creditors and creditors that have not claimed or have contingent claims regarding facts that occurred on or prior to the PA’s appointment) are bound by its terms, which may include a cram-down of the credits and/or the restructuring of repayment conditions, the provision of collateral and the transfer of assets to creditors.

 The PER is usually concluded within six to eight months.

 A faster track

 Alternatively, the PER may follow a shorter form, being initiated by the submission of a pre-negotiated extrajudicial recovery plan signed by the debtor and creditors representing the majorities foreseen in the CIRE to approve the plan, with all ancillary documents.
 In such cases, following the PA’s appointment and the notification of non-subscriber creditors for opposition to the provisional creditors list, the judge decides on the plan’s ratification as described above.